My dog’s farting, is it normal? All your gassy questions answered.

 Is diet important?

-Today’s dry dog foods (even those that are grain-free) are often highly processed, and contain high amounts of plant protein and inappropriate fibre profiles, both of which can lead to flatulence.
+Today’s dry dog foods are often highly processed, and contain high amounts of plant protein and inappropriate fibre profiles, both of which can lead to flatulence.
 With less meat protein and more plant-based proteins, they also tend to be too easily digestible and that can impact your pup’s gut health.
 Your pupper’s best health and wellbeing depends on eating a moderately-digestible diet that feeds the gut-friendly organisms of their microbiota.

 If you successfully transition to a diet that supports your pup’s digestion, you should see that flatulence resolves within about the first six weeks.